House Intel. Committee could subpoena Don Jr. for unanswered questions

 After the questioning wrapped, multiple members of the committee reported that Trump Jr. tried to use the defense of “attorney-client privilege” to avoid having to describe conversations with his father about his meeting last year with a Russian lawyer at Trump Tower.
 Neither President Trump nor his son are attorneys.

-“Because of the sort of novel claim of privilege, we don’t know what happened in that conversation,” Himes said.
+Himes said Trump Jr. was largely "forthcoming" in his interview, but "because of the sort of novel claim of privilege, we don’t know what happened in that conversation."

 He added that a focus of the committee’s investigation has turned to what happened after that Trump Tower meeting in June of 2016 and whether communication between Russians and the Trump campaign progressed, but he was careful to say that it's still a question whether there was any "collusion" between the Trump campaign and Russia to try and influence the election.